 Our results of operations are affected by economic conditions, including macroeconomic conditions, levels of business confidence, and consumer confidence.
 There is some uncertainty regarding the extent to which COVID-19 will impact our business and the demand for our service offerings.
 The extent to which COVID-19 impacts our operational and financial performance will depend on the impact to carriers and OEMs in relation to their sales of smartphones, tablets, and other devices, and on the impact to application developers and in-app advertisers.
-If COVID-19 continues to have a significant negative impact on global economic conditions over a prolonged period of time, our results of operations and financial condition could be adversely impacted.
-Presently, we are conducting business as usual, with some modifications to employee work locations, and cancellation of certain marketing events, among other modifications.
+If COVID-19 continues to have a significant negative impact on global economic conditions to employee do of time, our results of operations, and cancellation of certain marketing events, among other modifications.
 We will continue to actively monitor the situation and may take further actions that alter our business operations, as required, or that we determine are in the best interests of our employees, customers, partners, suppliers, and stockholders.